KaylaPl4yz/KaylaPl4yz/README.md

 ∆ > I space out/Zone out from time to time, either daydreaming, imagining stuff, or just to pass time

+∆ > I have this oc myth/lore/game thingy im working on.
+Currently planning out the lore!! [ 07/30/2025 ]

 --- [ FOOTNOTE BELOW ] ---